Botanical Name: Agrimonia eupatoria, A. gryposepala.

-A poultice for topical conditions is made by boiling the herb in water on low heat for 10 to 20 minutes to reduce it to a 10 percent water extract.
+A poultice for external conditions is made by boiling the herb in the water on low heat for 10 to 20 minutes to reduce it to a 10 percent water extract.

 For prepared agrimony extracts and tinctures, 1 to 3 milliliters of liquid extract (of 1:1 in 25 percent alcohol) is considered a starting point for daily use for adults or by infusion of 2 to 4 grams dried herb three times daily.

-Individuals with known allergies or hyper-sensitivity to it should not use this herb.
+Individuals with known allergies or hypersensitivity to it or other plants in the rose family (Rosaceae) should not use this herb.

 Due to its high tannin content, agrimony should be used in moderate doses on the skin and internally.

-High amounts may lead to gastrointestinal upset and complications to underlying diseases.
+High amounts may lead to gastrointestinal upset and complications of underlying diseases.

 Patients with a history of excessive bleeding or bleeding disorders should use it at milder doses.